neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-ce/ARCHITECTURE.md

 ## Regional availability research

 This section documents the regional availability of the three resources the template depends on: the VM SKU, the disk SKU, and availability zones.
-All data was verified against official Microsoft documentation in February 2026.
-Azure regions expand continuously — run `az vm list-skus --size Standard_E4bds_v5 --all --output table` for current per-subscription availability.
+All data was verified against official Microsoft documentation and `az vm list-skus` in February 2026.
+Azure regions expand continuously — run `az vm list-skus --size Standard_E4ds_v6 --all --output table` for current per-subscription availability.

-### Standard_E4bds_v5 (Ebdsv5 series, NVMe VM)
+### Eds_v6 series (NVMe-only VM)

 Microsoft does not publish a static region list for individual VM SKUs.
-The [Ebdsv5 series documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/ebdsv5-ebsv5-series) directs users to the [Products available by region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/) tool or the Azure CLI (`az vm list-skus`).
-The Ebdsv5 series is broadly available across 50+ regions including all major US, Europe, and Asia-Pacific regions.
+The [Edsv6 series documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/edsv6-series) directs users to the [Products available by region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/) tool or the Azure CLI (`az vm list-skus`).
+The Eds_v6 series is available across 40+ regions including all major US, Europe, and Asia-Pacific regions.

 Key facts:
-- Uses 3rd Gen Intel Xeon Platinum 8370C (Ice Lake) processors
+- Uses 5th Gen Intel Xeon Platinum (Emerald Rapids) processors
-- NVMe-enabled for higher remote disk throughput (21,400 IOPS / 600 MBps)
+- NVMe-only — all v6 VMs dropped SCSI support
+- Memory-optimized (8 GiB RAM per vCPU)
 - Available in both zonal and non-zonal regions
 - Some regions may require a quota request (check `az vm list-skus` for `NotAvailableForSubscription` restrictions)
+- Not available in some smaller non-zonal regions (australiasoutheast, norwaywest, southindia)

 ### Availability zone support by region